Codingforhackers/-eincode_blog/CSS frameworks with Nextjs/Css_Frameworks_with_Nexjs.md

   - *Themeable*: The library ships with a default theme, where (for instance) buttons have a particular default background color, border radius, padding, and so on.
 We can always customize the default theme using Chakra UI built-in functions for editing every style of the library components.

-  -*Light and dark mode*: They're both supported out of the box and can rely on the user's system settings.
+  - *Light and dark mode*: They're both supported out of the box and can rely on the user's system settings.
 If users set their computer to use dark mode by default, Chakra UI will load the dark theme as soon as it loads.

   - *TypeScript support*: Chakra UI is written in TypeScript and provides first-class types for a beautiful developer experience.